A common question at cleftAdvocate's Family-To-Family Connection is...

 A list of phone numbers if you're going to be calling anyone with updates.

-CD and CD player (if hospital doesn't have one).
+CD/DVDs and player (if hospital doesn't have one).

-A bunch of cheap, comfy socks to wear around.
-(I would just throw away the pair at the end of the night)
+A bunch of cheap, comfy socks to wear around. (perhaps just throw away the pair at the end of the night)

-We chose to get an adult bed instead of a crib.
-If you do that, an adult must be with the child at all times.
+Some parents opt to get an adult bed instead of a crib.
+Usually then, an adult must be with the child at all times.

-Check to see if your hospital has a Healing Touch group - get a visit set up.
+Check to see if your hospital has a Healing Touch group and schedule a visit.

 Pocket change (lots), so you can make quick runs to the vending machine.